ub-math/exam_guides/docs/proctor.md

 review the Exam Guide for Students so you are familiar how the exam is supposed to look from a student perspective.

 <br />

+### Exam submissions

+After the exam students will need to to submit their solutions using a method selected by the course instructor (Gradescope, UBLearns etc.).
+The course instructor will explain the submission procedure to students prior to the exam.
+However, make sure to ask the instructor what is this procedure, so you can answer students' questions regarding it if needed.

 #### Zoom configuration